Easy Peanut Butter Fudge: A Simple Version of Granny’s Christmas Candy

-Christmas wasn’t Christmas without Granny’s Peanut Butter Fudge!
-I looked forward to it every year.
-Others went for the chocolate fudge or the divinity, but I thought her peanut butter fudge the best fudge ever.
+Christmas wasn’t Christmas without Granny’s peanut butter fudge.
+Each year I’d wait for that first bite of creamy, nostalgic goodness.
+Others went for the chocolate fudge or divinity, but I thought her peanut butter fudge the best fudge ever.

 An Easier Way